drivendataorg/meta-vsc-descriptor-runtime/README.md

 First, make sure you have the prerequisites installed.

  - A clone or fork of this repository
- - At least 13 GB (_todo: double check with final image_) of free space for both the training images and the Docker container images.
+ - At least 13 GB (_todo: double check with final image_) of free space for the Docker container images, and additional free space for storing the videos from the training set you'll use as your local test set.
  - [Docker](https://docs.docker.com/get-docker/)
  - [GNU make](https://www.gnu.org/software/make/) (optional, but useful for running commands in the Makefile)

 ### Download the data

-First, download the data from the competition [download page](https://www.drivendata.org/competitions/96/beluga-whales/data/) and copy each file into the project `data` folder.
+First, download the data from the competition [download page]() and copy each file into the project `data` folder.
 In particular, you will need the `metadata.csv` file and the `images.zip` archive, which you should extract to `data/images/`.
 Once everything is downloaded and in the right location, it should look something like this:

 ```
 data/                       # Runtime data directory
-├── databases/                # Directory containing the database image IDs for each scenario
-│      ├── scenario01.csv
-│      └── scenario02.csv
+├── metadata.csv            # CSV file with video metadata (aspect ratio, encoding, runtime)
-├── images/                   # Directory containing all the query and database images
+├── query/                  # Folder containing the query videos for which descriptors will be generated
-│      ├── train0000.jpg
-│      ├── train0001.jpg
+│   ├── Q10003.mp4
-│      ├── train0002.jpg
+│   ├── Q10029.mp4
 │   └── ...
-├── metadata.csv              # CSV file with image metadata (image dimensions, viewpoint, date)
-└── queries/                  # Directory containing the query IDs and image IDs for each scenario
-│      ├── scenario01.csv
-│      └── scenario02.csv
-└── query_scenarios.csv       # CSV file specifying evaluation scenarios
 ```

-Later in this guide, when we launch a Docker container from your computer (or the "host" machine), the `data` directory on your host machine will be mounted as a read-only directory in the container as `code_execution/data`.
-In the runtime, your code will then be able to access all the competition data at `code_execution/data`.
+Later in this guide, when we launch a Docker container from your computer (or the "host" machine), the `data` directory on your host machine will be mounted as a read-only directory in the container as `/data`.
+In the runtime, your code will then be able to access all the competition data at `/data`.

 If you're confused about what all these files are, please make sure to read the ["Procedure for test inference" section](https://www.drivendata.org/competitions/96/beluga-whales/page/482/#inference_procedure) on the Code Submission Format page.

 ### The quickstart example

 An example `main.py` script is provided at [`submission_quickstart/main.py`](https://github.com/drivendataorg/boem-belugas-runtime/blob/master/submission_src/main.py) for you to get started.
-You are free to copy it and modify as needed provided that you are otherwise adhering to the [competition rules](https://www.drivendata.org/competitions/96/beluga-whales/rules/).
-Your main focus in this competition will be on developing a model that can fit into the `predict` function such that it can produce good matches between the query and database images of beluga whales.
+You are free to copy it and modify as needed provided that you are otherwise adhering to the [competition rules]().
+Your main focus in this competition will be on developing a model that can fit into the `generate_descriptors` function such that it can produce descriptors which have a high inner-product similarity for query videos that contain content from reference videos and low inner-product similarity otherwise.

 But we'll get around to all that in due time.
-For now, let's continue with the quickstart and generate a trivial submission of arbitrary predictions so that we can see the entire pipeline in action.
+For now, let's continue with the quickstart and generate a trivial submission of arbitrary descriptors so that we can see the entire pipeline in action.

 ### Run Make commands